nimikro/cs50-2-readability/README.md

 3. [Specification](#Specification)

 # Readability
-Implement a program that computes the approximate grade level needed to comprehend some text, per the below.
+This program computes the approximate grade level needed to comprehend some text, per the below.
 ```
 $ ./readability
 Text: Congratulations!
 Today is your day.
 You're off to Great Places!
 You're off and away!